SSoelvsten/bdd-benchmark/README.md

   An easy-to-use yet extensive implementation with depth-first algorithms using a unique node table and memoization.
 It also supports variable reordering.

-  We use the version from [here](https://github.com/SSoelvsten/BuDDy) that is set up for building with CMake.
+  We use [this](https://github.com/SSoelvsten/BuDDy) version that builds using CMake and has been updated slightly.

 - [**CAL**](https://github.com/SSoelvsten/cal):